 Recently I’ve been busy… very busy.
 Work had basically taken over my life and while some of my friends have notice, it really hasn’t been a big deal.
 I have little responsibilities in immediate personal life, and don’t have a steady significant other or a child of my own.
 So while I was putting in 16 hours days, I didn’t have to apologize for missing dinner or not tucking the little one in.

 I’m fortunate.
-I’m very much a beta male.
 I’m timid.
 Introverted.
-But in even as a beta male, I’m have alpha tendencies.
-I’m extroverted.
+But in even as an introvert, I’m have extroverted tendencies.
 Very competitive and have to be the best.
 I understand that this is an oxymoron.
 Welcome to my life.

 While talking my co-worker, which is 12 years my senior, he asked what was next for me, as the project we are working on started winding down.
 I’m the youngest person in my department.
 He is appreciative that I have been able to step in to handle various “hats” but he thinks that I should look for greener pastures.